Warthog Hunting in South Africa

-Warthog hunting makes for a great trophy, and a big boar is not an everyday occurrence.
-Boars will often be double the size of sows in body weight, display two dominant warts on both sides of the head, and weigh 250 pounds.
+Boars are often double the size of sows in body weight, display two dominant warts on both sides of the head, and weigh 250 pounds.

-There are no seasonal restrictions on Warthog in the Eastern Cape of South Africa.
-Nick Bowker Hunting offers African Warthog hunting year-round.
-Warthog hunting in South Africa is popular.
+There are no seasonal restrictions on hunting Warthogs in the Eastern Cape of South Africa.

 Shot placement should be on the bottom third of the shoulder for warthog hunting.